- Last Updated: April 23, 2025

 Choose KoboCollect if you have a limited budget but work in humanitarian work and need a sophisticated tool for data collection.
 It has similar features to SurveyCTO and ODK, but is designed for lightweight, nimble data collection during emergencies.
 KoboCollect is best for sophisticated, technical teams, since you’ll handle hosting on your own, and support is forum-only.

-With so many apps with different strengths available, it can be daunting to select a tool for primary data collection.
-We’ve covered seven great choices for different types of data collection work, but there are many more options available.
+We’ve covered seven great choices, but there are more options available.
 So how to make a final decision?

-Wondering if SurveyCTO is a good fit for your use case?
-You can request a demo or start a trial at the links below–or simply get in touch with our team at info@surveycto.com.
+Simply request a demo or start a trial at the links below–or get in touch with our team at info@surveycto.com.